gaak99/oxly/README.md

 # Intro
-oxit uses the Dropbox API to merge two Dropbox file revisions with a git-like cli.
+oxly uses the Dropbox API to merge two Dropbox file revisions with a git-like cli.

-So you can edit and save the same file simultaneously on two Dropbox clients (usually Emacs/laptop and Orgzly/mobile) and then later run oxit on laptop to view/diff/merge/push revisions.
+So you can edit and save the same file simultaneously on two Dropbox clients (usually Emacs/laptop and Orgzly/mobile) and then later run oxly on laptop to view/diff/merge/push revisions.

-oxit is most useful when you try to Orgzly `Sync` in this situation you see the "Both local and remote notebook have been modified" error msg.
+oxly is most useful when you try to Orgzly `Sync` in this situation you see the "Both local and remote notebook have been modified" error msg.

-The oxit `merge` cmd uses diff3(1) and will try to auto-merge.
+The oxly `merge` cmd uses diff3(1) and will try to auto-merge.
 If it can't auto-merge all hunks the conflicts can be resolved by hand with Emacs' ediff-merge-with-ancestor (nice UI) or $EDITOR diff3-output (not so nice UI).

 My use case is two Dropbox clients (Emacs/Unix, Ogzly/Android) so more/other clients not tested but maybe can be done carefully and two at a time.
 Also see Caveats/Gotchas below.

 ## Status
-Used dailyish by the developer (w/2 Dropbox clients, Emacs laptop and Orgzly mobile) but that's total usage so far -- beta testers aka early adopters and comments/issues welcome (submit an issue/suggestion/question https://github.com/gaak99/oxit/issues).
+Used dailyish by the developer (w/2 Dropbox clients, Emacs laptop and Orgzly mobile) but that's total usage so far -- beta testers aka early adopters and comments/issues welcome (submit an issue/suggestion/question https://github.com/gaak99/oxly/issues).

 You probably want to try master HEAD before fetching a release.

-oxit does no Deletes via Dropbox API and all edits/merges are saved as a new revision, so should be low risk to give it a try.
+oxly does no Deletes via Dropbox API and all edits/merges are saved as a new revision, so should be low risk to give it a try.
 And note if a mismerge is saved you can easily revert to the revision you want, see Caveats/Gotchas below.

 ## Backstory
 *Every time* you edit/save or copy over an existing file (_citation needed_) a new revision is quietly made by Dropbox.